ulukfuni/blog/content/blog/now/index.md

 ### **Career**

-- Working at Fortress Information Security using React, NodeJS, PostgresQL and AWS
+- Working at Red Ventures (Wordpress, VueJs, GoLang)
-- Working on this blog of [mine](https://www.vietnguyen.site) (not sure what to write about next)
+- Working on this blog of [mine](https://www.vietnguyen.site)
-- Working on learning React Native to make a Japan aggregation app of all the spots I visited for future visits
-- Bought a AWS course on Udemy and need to schedule a certification exam for it (and actually use the course)
+- Need to use this AWS course on Udemy that I bought and need to schedule a certification exam for it
 - Want to get more into Game Development with Javascript or Python.
 I got ideas I want to make!
 - Currently looking for part-time contracts to supplement income, if you got any Front end work, I am your [person](mailto:vtn1989@gmail.com?subject=Part%20Time%20Work%20Inquiry)!

 ### **Music**
 Listening to
+- Lianne La Havas - Lianne La Havas
+- Tkay Maidza - Last Year was Weird Vol 2.
+- Mach-Hommy - Mach's Hard Lemonade
-- Denzel Curry & Kenny Beats - Unlocked
+- Blu & Exile - Miles
-- Tricot
-- Boldy James & Alchemist - The Price of Tea In China
+- Curren$y & Harry Fraud - The Outrunners
-- FKA Twigs - MAGDALENE
+- Brockhampton - Technical Difficulties (collection of friday loosies)
-- BROCKHAMPTON - GINGER
+- Lupe Fiasco & Kaelin Ellis - HOUSE
-- Lo-Fi Hip Hop Youtube Channel

 ### **Fantasy Sports**
-Currently in 3 money leagues in Yahoo Fantasy Bball.
-All projected to make the fantasy playoffs and all projected to greatly disappoint me in the playoffs.
+NBA currently in (bubble) playoffs which means no fantasy.
+Wondering how NFL is going to get things done but going ahead and maybe doing some mocks for Fantasy football.

 ### **Games**
-Currently playing Slay the Spire, a difficult deck-building roguelite game, and BioShock Infinite, a single player FPS adventure.
-Having a blast with both.
-Contemplating on trying XCOM 2 (got through PS+ membership), Sims 4 (also through PS+ membership).
-Never tried either franchise before but its free so...
+Currently just playing Picross on the ole 3DS and trying the Darkest Dungeon on the PS Vita.
+Prior to the move, I packed up my PS4 and Switch way too early and still have not set them up to play.
+Looking forward to having them back but haven't really gamed that much in a minute.

 ### **Shows**
-Currently watching reruns of Bob's Burgers, Community and Brooklyn 99.
-Occasionally will tune into random anime (No Game No Life on Netflix, Vinland Saga on Amazon Prime)
+Currently watching reruns of Bob's Burgers.
+That's it.
+My life has become a Bob's Burgers episode.

 ### **Looking Forward To**
-- hanging out with my cat and my wife on quiet nights and weekends
-- some calm mindset and time so that I can get through the catalog of books I got saved on my Kindle
-- the next cold front (hoping for some more sweater weather)
+- Fall Weather since that is a thing here in North Carolina compared to Florida
+- Seeing and playing with snow for the first time
+- Possible visits from friends and family
+- Exploring hiking trails around where I live
+- The turn of the year cuz 2020 aint it
+- Learning more at work and maybe meeting my coworkers in person

 ### **Not Looking Forward To**
-- tax season -_-
-- pollen season (somehow started early here in Florida)
-- after winter Florida heatwave
+- Driving in snow whenever that will be
+- Seeing many many election ads
+- Homesickness (it's bound to happen)

-### **Last Updated** : February 11, 2020
+### **Last Updated** : August 31, 2020